john-science/john-science.github.io/_drafts/2020-07-26-plant-a-tree.md

 > Try not to give to a charity that spends more than 25% of donations on overhead.

 The first question you might have is "How do I know these charities are legit?"
 And *that* is a good question.
 Don't take my word for it.
 Do your research.
-To aid you in your research, here are four solid resources to use to look up a charty:
+To that end, here are four solid resources for researching charities:

 * [Charity Navigator](https://www.charitynavigator.org/)
 * [Charity Watch](https://www.charitywatch.org/)
 * [GuideStar](https://www.guidestar.org/) - has actual IRS forms for US charities
 * [Wise Giving Alliance](https://www.give.org/)

+Also, some charities (like [Arbor Day](https://www.arborday.org/generalinfo/990/)) post their tax returns directly on their web page for all to see.
+So look out for that.

 ## Donate Passively